-- (1) If an application for membership is approved by the Committee- - (a) the resolution to accept the membership must be recorded in the minutes of the committee meeting; and - (b) the Secretary must, as soon as practicable, enter the name and address of the new member, and the date of becoming a member, in the register of members. - (2) A person becomes a member of the Association and, subject to rule 13(2), is entitled to exercise his or her rights of membership from the date, whichever is the later, on which- - (a) the Committee approves the person's membership; or - (b) the person pays the membership fee.
+(1) If an application for membership is approved by the Committee -

+- (a) the resolution to accept the membership must be recorded in the minutes of the committee meeting; and - (b) the Secretary must, as soon as practicable, enter the name and address of the new member, and the date of becoming a member, in the register of members. - (2) A person becomes a member of the Association and, subject to rule 13(2), is entitled to exercise his or her rights of membership from the date, whichever is the later, on which- - (a) the Committee approves the person's membership; or - (b) the person pays the joining fee.

-12 Annual subscription
+12 Annual subscription and fee on joining

-- (1) At each annual general meeting, the Association must determine the amount of the annual subscription for the following financial year. - (2) The Association may determine that any new member who joins after the start of a financial year must, for that financial year, pay a fee equal to- - (a) the full annual subscription; except that - (b) if the new member joins on or after September 1, the new member will immediately assume all rights of membership but the subscription will become the annual subscription for next financial year. - (3) The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid. - (4) The committee may appoint any member an Honorary Life Member of the Association.

-(a) Any member of the Association may propose to the committee that another member be appointed an Honorary Life Member.

-(b) Upon appointment, an Honorary Life Member shall be entitled to a Certificate of Appointment issued by the committee.

-(c) All Honorary Life Members appointed by the committee prior to the date of these rules coming into operation shall continue to hold such a position and the full status of membership.

-(d) Honorary Life members are not required to pay membership fees.

-(e) Honorary Life members shall remain members unless membership is revoked under Division 2, Rules 19-24 of the Rules of Association.
+- (1) At each annual general meeting, the Association must determine- - (a) the amount of the annual subscription (if any) for the following financial year; and - (b) the date for payment of the annual subscription. - (2) The Association may determine that a lower annual subscription is payable by associate members. - (3) The Association may determine that any new member who joins after the start of a financial year must, for that financial year, pay a fee equal to- - (a) the full annual subscription; or - (b) a pro rata annual subscription based on the remaining part of the financial year; or - (c) a fixed amount determined from time to time by the Association. - (4) The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid. - (5) The committee may appoint any person an Honorary Life Member of the Association. - (a) Any member of the Association may propose to the committee that another member be appointed an Honorary Life Member. - (b) Upon appointment and Honorary Life Member shall be entitled to a Certificate of Appointment issued by the committee. - (c) All Honorary Life Members appointed by the committee prior to the date of these Rules coming into operation shall continue to hold such a position and the full status of membership. - (d) Life members are not required to pay membership fees. - (e) Life members shall remain members until death or until membership is revoked under Division 2, clauses 19-24 of the Rules of Association.